com-pas/contributing/docs/GITHUB_ACTIONS.md

 ```

 A few points to remember:
 - (1): By default, the docker image is only deployed on release.
 This way we have a strict deployment flow, and versions always have the same content.
-For more information about types of releases, check the [Github Actions documentation](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#release).
+For more information about types of releases, check the [GitHub Actions documentation](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#release).
 - (2): Before deploying to Docker Hub, we need to login first.
 This can be done by executing a GitHub Action.
 In this example, `DOCKER_HUB_USERNAME` and `DOCKER_HUB_PASSWORD` are used, which are secrets stored at [CoMPAS organization](https://github.com/organizations/com-pas/settings/secrets/actions).
 For more information about the username and password, ask in the the [Slack channel](https://app.slack.com/client/TLU68MTML).
 - (3): Extract the tag name from Git and use that as version to be set with Maven (${{ steps.extract_tagname.outputs.tagname }}).
-- (4): Creates a custom `settings.xml` having the credentials for the Github Packages.
+- (4): Creates a custom `settings.xml` having the credentials for the GitHub Packages.
   For more information, check our [Contributing](https://github.com/com-pas/contributing/blob/master/CONTRIBUTING.md).
 - (5): Building and publishing the docker image is build tool / framework specific.
 By default, CoMPAS services are using Quarkus and Maven.
 Deploying to Docker Hub is quite easy using Quarkus and maven, it's just a matter of building in combination with setting some properties.
 In this example, we use the `quarkus-profile` parameter instead of including all the parameters.
 This way, we can define profile specific properties in our `application.properties` file (For more information about this, check our [Docker Hub Deployment page](./DEPLOYMENT.md)):